Running Jobs

 Running Serial Jobs

-Users often have a number of single-core (serial) jobs that need to be run.
+Users often have several single-core (serial) jobs that need to be run.
 Since the Campus Cluster nodes have multiple cores (16/20/24/28/40/56 cores on a node), using these resources efficiently means running multiple of these batch jobs on a single node.
 This can be done with Multiple Batch Jobs (one per serial process) or combined within a Single Batch Job.

 Keep in mind, memory needs to decide how many serial processes to run concurrently on a node.
 If you are running your jobs in the secondary queue, also be aware that the compute nodes on the Campus Cluster have different amounts of memory.
 To avoid overloading the node, make sure that the memory required for multiple jobs or processes can be accommodated on a node.
 Assume that approximately 90% of the memory on a node is available for your job (the remaining is needed for system processes).